 This was a time consuming but necessary process, since it's a good practice to have a trusted dataset where you can test the machine learning model after it's trained.

 It also helps to understand the data and the problem that we want to solve.
-Initially, we weren’t 100% sure of the aspects that we should tag the opinions with.
-As a starting point, we used the categories shown in Booking.com (Cleanliness, Comfort, Location, Facilities, Staff, Value for Money, and WiFi).
-But while tagging the testing dataset, we decided to do some modifications in the categories that we will be using.
+Initially, we weren't 100% sure of the aspects that we should tag the opinions with.
+As a starting point, we used the tags shown in Booking.com (Cleanliness, Comfort, Location, Facilities, Staff, Value for Money, and WiFi).
+But while tagging the testing dataset, we decided to do some modifications in the tags that we will be using.

 There are a lot of alternatives out there, but Mechanical Turk is pretty reliable.
-The most important part of this process is writing the instructions for the workers, detailing what to include and what not to include in each category (in our case, the aspects).
-Without good instructions, the workers can’t do a good job.
+The most important part of this process is writing the instructions for the workers, detailing what to include and what not to include in each tag (in our case, the aspects).
+Without good instructions, the workers can't do a good job.

 Once the writing of the instructions was done, the actual tagging process was pretty quick.
 We got 2,000 samples tagged in a couple of hours and the quality of the tags was mostly very good.